top of page

 What is a BID?

-How is a BID funded?
+How is the WGC BID funded?

 Who manages the BID?